How Often Will I Receive Workers’ Compensation Checks in Pennsylvania?

-Insurance companies are supposed to pay your workers’ compensation check at the same frequency you get your normal wages.
-If you are paid weekly, you should get your workers’ compensation check every week.
-The same goes for claimants on a bi-weekly pay schedule.
+Insurance companies are required to issue workers’ compensation checks on the same schedule as your regular wages.
+If you’re typically paid weekly, you should receive your workers’ compensation payments weekly.
+Similarly, those on a bi-weekly pay schedule can expect their checks every two weeks.

 Why is my workers’ comp check late?